arzeth/cdmpv/README.md

 <br/>So they need to be downscaled afterwards if the result is higher than your screen resolution.
 <br/>Only MPV's built-in upscalers (`scale=` in `mpv.conf`) can upscale to any arbitrary resolution (1.223x, etc.)
 <br/>If the upscaled result image is the same size as your screen, then the sharpener is needed (`~~/shaders/igv/SSimDownscaler.glsl`) or Light_Soft shader `~~/shaders/Anime4K_Restore_CNN_Light_Soft_VL-YYY-half.glsl` (or not -half), test yourself.
 Sometimes they are already included (especially in case of Anime4K *CNN* Upscalers that produces lines that are thicker than needed).
-<br/>So if you have 4k/5k display, then add either Anime4K -UL or -UL-RGB or -L variant or ~~/shaders/superxbr.glsl (it's like lanczos but lines are much smoother) at the end of string in `input.conf` if your GPU allows it.
+<br/>So if you have 4k/5k display, then add either Anime4K -UL or -UL-YYY or -L variant or ~~/shaders/superxbr.glsl (it's like lanczos but lines are much smoother) at the end of string in `input.conf` if your GPU allows it.
 <br/>
 <br/>If you are at the same tab where you launched `cdmpv.sh`,
 <br/>then that means if you press any key it will be sent to MPV (because cdmpv.sh launches cdmpvTempBgTasks.sh in bg which launches x11wid.sh in bg).